 6 Results

 The predicted maximum ground level concentrations from the dispersion modelling study are compared with the air assessment criteria in Table 6.1.
-Two sets of results are presented for each contaminant; the worst case offshore and onshore concentrations.
-The offshore result is the maximum predicted concentration anywhere in the modelling domain and occurs overwater near the FPSO.
-The onshore result is the maximum concentration that is predicted to occur on land when the FPSO is at the closest point to land (12 nautical miles offshore).
-The maximum predicted concentration onshore will decrease as the FPSO moves further away from the coast.
+Two sets of results are presented for each contaminant; worst case offshore and worst case onshore concentrations.